Skip to content

 The exact set evolves — GET /v1/models is the source of truth.
 Hard-coding a model ID into your client is fine; assuming a model will exist forever is not.
 Inference endpoints return 400 for an unknown model.

-You can use the same model ID on whichever protocol your client speaks:
+You can use the same model ID on whichever inference protocol your client speaks:

 • A claude-* model works on /v1/chat/completions, /v1/responses, and /v1/messages — Kindo translates the wire format for you.

-• A gpt-* model works on all three — same translation.
+• A gpt-* model works on all of them — same translation.

 In practice, pick the protocol that matches your SDK; pick the model based on capability, latency, and cost.